lumirelle/lumirelle.me/pages/posts/code-style/symbol-name-pattern.md

 [[toc]]

-### Why we need to care about symbol name patterns?
+## Why We Need to Care About Symbol Name Patterns?

 In a huge Vue project, we may have thousands of symbols, likes variable names, function names, hook names, component names, etc. If we cannot encapsulate and